aarobc/wherewasi/README.md

 Still very much in progress

 TODO:
-* Write a script to automatically parse the history.json and do the import. (initially did that in vim)
-* finish pulling all the data for the query
 * build out a way to view the matching data list on a per-day basis. (vue?)
 * better map tools, draw lines between likely poins
 * smaller point icons